+- In Danish electives, the language of instruction is Danish.
+Part of the literature used for these electives will be English. - To choose an elective in Danish or English, students must comply with the language requirements of VIA University College.

-- Electives offered as part of speciality programmes available in both Danish and English are taught in English.
-The literature used for these courses is English as well. - Electives offered as part of speciality programmes only available in Danish are taught in Danish.
-These electives may use English literature. - The language of examination will be equivalent to the language of the speciality programme that the studied is enrolled in, i.e. Danish or English - Electives will take place either at Campus Herning or at Campus C, Aarhus, depending on the equipment requirements of the individual course and this will be stated in the syllabus.
+- The language of examination will be equivalent to the language of the speciality programme that the student is enrolled in, i.e. Danish or English.
+Exams for students from the Nordic countries enrolled in a Danish programme follow the rules specified in section 3.20 of the Ministerial Order no. 1500 of 2 December 2016 on Examinations on Professionally Oriented Higher Education Programmes. - Electives will take place either at Campus Herning or at Campus C, Aarhus, depending on the equipment requirements of the individual course.
+This will be stated in the syllabus relevant.
 As a result, some students may incur extra transportation costs in connection with the elective.